Donnykk/SC6113_DAPP_Group/readme.md

 Ensure that smart contracts and blockchain transactions comply with Singapore laws, including those related to financial transactions and consumer protection.

 By addressing these ethical considerations and ensuring compliance with relevant guidelines, the decentralized ticketing system can operate responsibly and uphold high standards of integrity and user trust.

+## 7. Reflection
+The development of the decentralized ticketing system has been an insightful journey, with both challenges and valuable learning experiences.
+We manage to create a solution that addressed common issues in the traditional ticketing systems, such as ticket fraud, scalping, and lack of transparency, by leveraging blockchain technology to issue tickets as NFTs.

+We've learnt that security considerations are paramount when dealing with blockchain applications, as smart contracts are immutable and cannot be easily modified once deployed.
+Conducting thorough security audits and deploying on test networks first was an essential part of the learning process.